supervisely-ecosystem/import-wizard-docs/converter_docs/volumes/volumes.md

 # Overview

-This is the most common format for uploading images to the platform.
-Supervisely will check and verify the format of the input data and if no other annotation format is detected, the images will be uploaded to the platform.
+This option allows you to upload volumes to the platform without any annotations.
+All volumes from the input directory and its subdirectories will be uploaded to a single dataset.
+If you need to preserve the directory structure, you can use the <a href="https://ecosystem.supervisely.com/apps/import-dicom-volumes" target="_blank">Import DICOM Volumes</a> application from the Supervisely Ecosystem.

 # Format description

 **Supported image formats:** `.nrrd`, `.dcm`.<br>
 **With annotations:** No<br>
 **Supported annotation format:** Not applicable.<br>
-**Grouped by:** Any structure (uploaded to a single dataset)<br>
+**Grouped by:** Any structure (will be uploaded to a single dataset).<br>

 # Input files structure